2 – Installation (Argus 2.1 on Python3.x)

 Ubuntu 16.04+

-1. Download the Argus.yaml file, unzip it, and move it to your Desktop.
+1. Download the Argus2023.zip file, unzip it, and move the Argus2023.yaml file inside the zip archive to your Desktop.

 2. Download minimal Anaconda, aka miniconda from Continuum.
 Except in unusual circumstances you’ll want the latest 64bit Python 3.x installer.
 You can also use the full Anaconda environment though the download is much larger and installs many packages not needed for Argus.